-During the year 2016, Oxbow received compensation of \$125,000 (2015 - \$125,000).
+Following the completion of the Arrangement, the Company and Oxbow entered into a new engagement agreement on the same terms as the Oxbow Agreement.
 Mr. Grosso is also a Director of the Company, but does not receive Director's compensation.